gitgroch/ecom-project-1/TESTING.md

 - Added multiple test products using on site UI.
 - Deleted multiple test producst using on site UI.

 These tests were performed in both dev and production environments, results and learninfs from testing is as follows:

 - All internal and external links have been tested and work as intended.
 - All Images are responsive and scale to screen size.
 - All navigation menus appear and operate as expected at each defined break point for media queries.
 - I did not find any instance of elements such as text or images touching the side of the screen at any screen size.
-- Order checkout form sends data to databse as expected
+- Order checkout form sends data to database.
 - Product create form sends data as expected
 - Product edit form sends data as expected
 - Product deletion works as expected
 - Account creation, login and logout all work as expected.
 - Admin dashboard and functionality all work as expected.
-- There are no remaining app breaking bugs.

 ## Lighthouse

 All pages in the deployed site were passed through Google's Lighthouse tool to test for Performance, Best Practices, Accessibility and SEO in incognito mode.

 The scores from Lighthouse at time of testing were:

 **Home Page**
 - **Desktop**
     - 97 performance, 75 Accessibility, 100 Best Practice, 78 SEO
 - **Mobile**
     - 78 performance, 81 Accessibility, 100 Best Practice, 82 SEO

 **Product Page**
 - **Desktop**
     - 61 performance, 75 Accessibility, 100 Best Practice, 80 SEO
 - **Mobile**
     - 58 performance, 81 Accessibility, 100 Best Practice, 83 SEO

 **Product Detail Page**
 - **Desktop**
     - 86 performance, 66 Accessibility, 100 Best Practice, 80 SEO
 - **Mobile**
     - 54 performance, 66 Accessibility, 100 Best Practice, 83 SEO

 **Shopping Bag Page**
 - **Desktop**
     - 83 performance, 66 Accessibility, 100 Best Practice, 80 SEO
 - **Mobile**
     - 64 performance, 63 Accessibility, 100 Best Practice, 80 SEO

 **Checkout Page**
 - **Desktop**
     - 92 performance, 79 Accessibility, 100 Best Practice, 80 SEO
 - **Mobile**
     - 72 performance, 85 Accessibility, 100 Best Practice, 83 SEO

 ## Validator Testing

-- HTML
-    - No errors were returned when passing through the official W3C validator.
-- CSS
-    - No errors were found when passing through the official (Jigsaw) validator.
+The site files were tested with the official W3C validator for HTMl and official (Jigsaw) validator for CSS.

 ## Accessibility